teeeeeegz/focused-work/_pages/presskit.md

 - **Toggl Integration** Track time once, by assigning a project to your focus session.
 - **iCloud Syncing** Switch between devices based on the task.
 All sessions and goals are automatically synced to iOS devices logged in with the same Apple ID.
 - **Dark Mode** Perfect for productive night owls, so the timer doesn't light up your room.
+- **App Icons** Twelve colours, with Light + Dark variants for matching your home screen.

 ## Media